 The BLM's Advancing Science Strategy identifies two broad goals that focus BLM efforts in strengthening the use of science in decision-making:

 - Ensure effective and consistent science integration into the BLM's core work processes.

 - Ensure that relevant, timely scientific information is accessible to BLM staff and managers.

-- Highlighting principles and practices for integrating science into management decisions
+- Encouraging principles and practices for integrating science into management decisions

 - Supporting science partnerships and citizen science

-- Encouraging science proficiency through continuous learning and development
+- Facilitating science proficiency through continuous learning and development

-- Providing BLM staff and partners with more direct and timely access to relevant science and data
+- Providing BLM staff and partners with direct and timely access to relevant science and data

 - Identifying and investing in priority science needs

 - Enhancing internal and external science communications